tubeFUN/GasWS/README.md

 ![Parts used to build Gas Warning System](./Parts_list.txt)

 ## Allowed SMS commands to Gas Warning System
-* Halt - System halt
+* Halt - Stops the system
-* Start - System start
+* Start - Starts the system
-* Level - Current gas level
+* Level - Sends an SMS with the current gas level
-* Status - SMS with current date, time and gas level
+* Status - Sends an SMS with with the current date, time and gas level
-* Account - Account balance
+* Account - Account balance (to do)

 ## Principle of operation
 ![Board schematic](./img/Schematic2.1.pdf)